cpske/programming1/git/intro-git.md

 ### Files You Should Save in Git

-For a programming project, you should save the files needed to build and run your project, plus documentation.
+For a programming project, save the files needed to build and run your project, plus documentation.
 This includes Java source code (`*.java`), configuration files, and icons.
 But, you **do not** need to save files that can be recreated, such as compiler output (`*.class` files).

 Here is a common list of files and directories to save (commit) in a Git repository, and some files not to commit: